-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 ARTS 1103 Art Appreciation

 3 Lec.
 Hrs./ week

 This course refines students' visual enjoyment.
 Students study major artists and art forms and develop awareness of the visual arts while examining and analyzing sculpture, painting, and architecture forms.
 ARTS 1103 appeals to all students who are interested in acquiring an understanding of visual arts.